lixiang007666/C2-VLM/README.md

 - **Non-Promptable Decoding.** The prediction head produces vessel masks without interactive points, boxes, or masks at inference time.
 - **Topology-Aware Optimization.** Binary cross-entropy is coupled with soft clDice to balance voxel accuracy and vascular continuity.

-The paper-aligned configuration uses SAM ViT-B, LoRA rank 4 with alpha 16, three experts with a top-k capacity factor of 2, BiomedCLIP text features, 1024 x 1024 axial slices, and a topology-loss weight of 0.8.

 ## Environment